mrorii/findjatbar/README.md

 # findjatbar

-[jatbar.com](http://www.jatbar.com/) (Jason and Terry's Bay Area Review) was a very useful restaurant review site for the Bay Area.
+[jatbar.com](http://www.jatbar.com/) (Jason and Terry's Bay Area Review) was a legendary restaurant review site for the Bay Area.
-Unfortunately, this site was closed in 2009 :cry:.
+Unfortunately, the website was closed in 2009 :cry:.

-Let's see if Jason and Terry aren't hiding in [Yelp](http://www.yelp.com/) by using machine learning.
+Let's see if Jason and Terry aren't hiding on [Yelp](http://www.yelp.com/) by using machine learning.
+We'll create models to determine whether a review is written by Jason or Terry.

 ## Requirements